jaron360/Implementing-Hybrid-R53-and-on-premise-DNS/README.md

 # Implementing-Hybrid-R53-and-on-premise-DNS
 In this demonstration I will integrate the DNS platforms of AWS and a linux based, simulated on-premises environment using Route53 inbound and outbound endpoints.
+This demonstration follows the original setup from Adrian Cantrill.

 The demo consists of 4 stages, each implementing additional components of the architecture
 ```